 By bringing more positivity into our minds, we play offense with positive feelings.
 This changes the context of anything negative that happens to us.

-Negative emotions block our ability to tap into our power and gratitude has the incredible power to overcome that.
+Negative emotions block our ability to tap into our personal power and the attribute of gratitude has the incredible power to overcome that.

 What happens in life is mostly neutral.
 We give events their meaning, and gratitude is the filter through which we can enjoy the things we have without having to lose them first.